Shane Hmiel: 2004–2005: Return to competition

 Hmiel was reinstated in 2004 after completing NASCAR's Road to Recovery program, and was picked up for the full Craftsman Truck Series season by Billy Ballew Motorsports, with crew chief Ritchie Wauters.
 Hmiel scored his first and only NASCAR victory at the Las Vegas 350 in September, racing hard with Todd Bodine through lapped traffic, eventually bumping Bodine out of the way coming to the white flag.

 Hmiel returned to Busch Series competition at the ninth race of the season at Fontana for GIC-Mixon Motorsports, starting and finishing 32nd.
-After running three more races with GIC, he drove two races for Akins Motorsports' No. 38 Dodge, scoring a fourth-place finish at Milwaukee.
+After running three more races with GIC, he drove two races for Akins Motorsports' #38 Dodge, scoring a fourth-place finish at Milwaukee.
 In late October, Hmiel was signed to Braun Racing, replacing David Stremme in the TrimSpa X32 Dodge for the remainder of the season beginning at Atlanta Motor Speedway.
 He had a best finish of 22nd in four starts for Braun.
-Hmiel also made his Nextel Cup Series debut in September at Fontana in the 23 car for Bill Davis Racing.
+Hmiel also made his Nextel Cup Series debut in September at Fontana in the #23 car for Bill Davis Racing.
 He ran 5 races for BDR, with a best finish of 24th at Kansas and Atlanta.

 For 2005, Braun formed an alliance with Dale Earnhardt, Inc. and switched to Chevrolet.
 The team was also joined by new sponsor WinFuel Multivitamins, produced by TripSpa's parent company.
 Hmiel was in a series of commercials with Dale Earnhardt Jr. to promote his sponsor's product.
-In addition to the full Busch Series schedule and a partial truck series schedule with Ballew, Braun and WinFuel fielded a 08 Chevrolet in a partial schedule in the Cup Series for Hmiel, debuting at Atlanta.
+In addition to the full Busch Series schedule and a partial truck series schedule with Ballew, Braun and WinFuel fielded the #08 Chevrolet in a partial schedule in the Cup Series for Hmiel, debuting at Atlanta.

 During the Sharpie 250 at Bristol in April, Hmiel was involved in a very heated incident with Cup Series veteran Dale Jarrett after Hmiel spun him out on the front stretch with three laps to go.
-The two were racing for 12th and 13th place, and Hmiel had bumped and ran the last three drivers he had passed before getting to Jarrett's 90 car.
+The two were racing for 12th and 13th place, and Hmiel had bumped and ran the last three drivers he had passed before getting to Jarrett's #90 car.
 Later, When an angry Jarrett leaned into Hmiel's window to question why Hmiel had spun him out, Hmiel appeared to have no remorse for his driving, then flipped the middle finger toward Jarrett as the latter was walking away.
 The incident was captured live on Fox Sports' national television broadcast (especially the finger gesture pointed at Jarrett) through Hmiel's in-car camera.
 Hmiel was fined $10,000 and docked 25 points in the standings for the incident.